mitre-atlas/atlas-website/public/content/ai-security-101.md

 2. Fault injection attacks &mdash; systems are actively disrupted by faulty input data or physical environment disruptions, and
 3. Hardware Trojan attacks &mdash; malicious backdoors are inserted into the hardware of the systems including GPUs and other platform circuitry.

-We refer interested technical readers to the following survey papers on this topic:
+We refer interested readers to the following survey papers on this topic:
 - [Zhou et al. (2021): Deep Neural Network Security From a Hardware Perspective](https://ieeexplore.ieee.org/abstract/document/9642246)
 - [Xu et al. (2021): Security of Neural Networks from Hardware Perspective: A Survey and Beyond.](https://ieeexplore.ieee.org/document/9371637)

 ##### Policy

-As the significance of vulnerabilities in AI systems becomes more widely known, policy makers and political leaders have been exploring the best way to balance interests of privacy and innovation.
+As the significance of vulnerabilities in AI-enabled systems becomes more widely known, policy makers and political leaders have been exploring the best way to balance interests of privacy and innovation.
 In the United States, the [Executive Order 14110](https://www.whitehouse.gov/briefing-room/presidential-actions/2023/10/30/executive-order-on-the-safe-secure-and-trustworthy-development-and-use-of-artificial-intelligence/) recently directed over 50 federal entities to take action across a range of AI policy areas.
 Several federal agencies have also enacted guidance on AI in recent years (e.g., [GSA AI Guide for Government](https://coe.gsa.gov/coe/ai-guide-for-government/print-all/index.html), [DoD Responsible AI Strategy](https://www.defense.gov/News/Releases/Release/Article/3588743/cdao-releases-responsible-ai-rai-toolkit-for-ensuring-alignment-with-rai-best-p/)), but legislation over academic and private sector bodies remains a complex issue with technological, economic, and ethical considerations.
 The most effective way to balance these factors is an open research question.

 We list a few leading relevant publications on this topic below:

 - [AI Risk Management Framework](tps://www.nist.gov/itl/ai-risk-management-framework), NIST
 - [Guidelines for Secure AI System Development](https://www.ncsc.gov.uk/files/Guidelines-for-secure-AI-system-development.pdf), UK National Cyber Security Centre